Follow these simple steps to label your package correctly.

 To minimise any delay or inconvenience make sure someone will be available at the recipient address to sign for the item during the day.
 It might be worthwhile considering checking if an alternate, e.g. work delivery address, would be suitable when sending an item.

 Addresses should be bold, easy to read and accurate.
-You should put the destination and the sender's address on two sides of the parcel.
+You should put both the destination and the sender's address on the parcel.
 The destination address details should be more prominent than the sender's address.

 Please address your parcels in the following format: